 Kafka talks about indifference, alienation, and guilt in a direct way which packs an incredible punch.
 On the other hand, the story has an entertaining and somehow funny factor which one could read casually like a macabre tale, ignoring all the existential business.
 With so many layers to it, it’s easy to see why The Metamorphosis remains one of the most analyzed and imitated books of the 20th century.

 Beautifully written in a lyrical yet simple fashion, this novel is the ultimate expression of the journey of self-discovery.

 Siddhartha is the beloved young son of a Brahmin, the well-regarded caste comprised of poets, priests, teachers, and scholars.
 Despite being loved by many, and despite being a talented student, Siddhartha is still profoundly discontent with this life.
 After careful consideration, he decides to leave his family behind to embark on a spiritual journey of self-discovery.
 His life story somehow resembles the story of Buddha.
 Siddhartha is to encounter Buddha (who is also referred to as Gautama in the book) and to talk with him, but he’ll later decide to follow his own path.

 The story is obviously filled with Buddhist mysticism, but its deceptive simplicity makes it accessible to readers of all ages and backgrounds.
 Ultimately, Siddhartha’s story is one of discovery, of searching for meaning and finding one’s way in life: one we can all relate to.

 That’s it!
 These are the best influential books under 200 pages that will help you reach your Goodreads goals in no time.
 Did you read any of these books?
 What is your favorite?

-Tags: books under 200 pages, books under 100 pages, short classic books; best books under 200 pages.
+Tags: books under 200 pages, best books under 100 pages, short classic books; best books under 200 pages.